ai2cm/fv3net/README.md

     python -m fv3net.pipelines.extract_tars test_tars test_output_dir --runner DirectRunner

-After creating the uploadable `vcm` package, submit the Dataflow job from the top level of `fv3net` using:
+Once you have verified the the pipeline works locally, you can submit the Dataflow job from the top level of `fv3net` using:

     python -m fv3net.pipelines.extract_tars \